digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/sdlc.rst

 2.3 DAR File Modularization
 ---------------------------
-  1. Stakeholder-Oriented Modules
-     Modularize workflows based on stakeholder interaction to simplify upgrades and maintain privacy, as DAR files only need to be distributed to participant nodes hosting the parties involved in the workflow.
+1. Stakeholder-Oriented Modules: Modularize workflows based on stakeholder interaction to simplify upgrades and maintain privacy, as DAR files only need to be distributed to participant nodes hosting the parties involved in the workflow.

-  2. Public and Private APIs
-     Daml supports backward-compatible changes like adding a choice or a new field to a template.
+2. Public and Private APIs: Daml supports backward-compatible changes like adding a choice or a new field to a template.
 However, some business requirements may require changes to workflow structure and flow.
 To accommodate these changes:
 * Minimize public workflows and store internal workflows in separate DAR files to allow more flexibility in adapting to evolving business needs.
 * Separate interface definitions in their own package for better workflow management.

-  3. Test Code Separation
-     Unit tests for Daml smart contract workflows are written using Daml Script, which is compiled into DAR files.
+3. Test Code Separation: Unit tests for Daml smart contract workflows are written using Daml Script, which is compiled into DAR files.
 These DAR files are for testing purposes only and should not be deployed to participant nodes.
 Ensure test code is not mixed with production code by using separate DAR files for Daml Script testing purposes.

 3. Test
 =======